Laws targeting sexual offences against children

 - Making child exploitation material

-- Maintaining a sexual relationship with a child
+- Repeated sexual conduct with a child

 Indecent treatment of a child covers a range of conduct of a sexual nature.
 Examples may include: